 A keloid is an overgrowth of scar tissue that occurs at the site of a skin injury or inflammation e.g. surgery, burn, acne, chickenpox infection.
 It typically appears as a raised reddish growth that grows beyond the size of the original injury.
 It may sometimes be irregular in shape and tends to enlarge progressively for 6 to 12 months.

-In patients with higher risk of developing keloids, non-essential surgery should be avoided as far as possible, especially in sites where keloids occur commonly.
-Where surgery cannot be avoided, good surgical technique should be adopted to minimize the occurrence of keloids.
+In patients with a higher risk of developing keloids, non-essential surgery should be avoided as far as possible, especially in sites where keloids occur commonly.
+Where surgery cannot be avoided, the good surgical technique should be adopted to minimize the occurrence of keloids.

 Call Assurance Skin clinic at 66941121 for an appointment with Dr Wong to evaluate your scars and discuss the treatment options now.